samumantha/EODIE/docs/Use.rst

 | ``resampling method``
 | If bands are not available directly in the given pixelsize, they need to be resampled.
 Here the resampling method for up- and downsampling can be changed.
-| **Options:** available resampling methods and a short description can be found here: https://rasterio.readthedocs.io/en/latest/api/rasterio.enums.html#rasterio.enums.Resampling
+| **Options:** Available resampling methods and a short description can be found here: https://rasterio.readthedocs.io/en/latest/api/rasterio.enums.html#rasterio.enums.Resampling
 | **Example:** ``resampling_method: 'bilinear'`` will use bilinear resampling for all necessary resampling of the rasterdata

 EODIE also includes other configuration files called config_x.yml with x being some platform name or tif.
 These configuration files do not need to be touched or changed in general.
 One exception to this is for example a 'red edge' band should be used in indices instead of the nir band, that could be changed in the platform specific configuration files.
 See more about this and about the possibility of extending EODIE to work with other platforms in ref:`platform_spec`.